Paorapotangaroa/Paorapotangaroa/README.md

 - Hi, I’m @Paorapotangaroa
 - I’m interested in all things JavaScript
-- I’m currently studying Information Systems at BYU
+- I’m currently in my last year of the Masters of Information Systems at BYU

 <!---